-IAYSP Ghana Celebrates the Africa Day with Youths and Professionals Across the globe
+Celebrates the Africa Day Celebration with Youths and Professionals Across the Globe #Ghana

-In celebration of Africa Day 2020, the International Association of Youth and Students for Peace (IAYSP) organized the African Day Youth Virtual Conference on Monday, 25 May 2020 on the theme, “A Leap into the 1st World: Africa can do it”.
+In celebration of Africa Day 2020, the International Association of Youth and Students for Peace (IAYSP) presided over the African Day Youth Virtual Conference on Monday, 25 May 2020, on the theme, “A Leap into the First World: Africa can do it”.

-The event was organized in collaboration with several partners, in particular, the Ghana National Scout Association (GA), Water for Rural Africa, The Pan African Leadership and Entrepreneurship Development Centre (PALEDEC) of Nigeria, VODEC Africa and Clifvof International.
-More than 1,000 participants from all across the world were engaged during this maiden webinar of YSP on both Zoom and Facebook Live.
-The event was moderated by Rev. Tegha King, the President of International Association of Youth and Students for Peace Ghana, and co-moderated by Bisola Babalola, a university educationist and Journalists from Kwara State in Nigeria.
+The event was organized in collaboration with several partners: the Ghana National Scout Association (GA), Water for Rural Africa, the Pan African Leadership and Entrepreneurship Development Centre (PALEDEC) of Nigeria, VODEC Africa and Clifvof International.
+More than one thousand participants from across the world were engaged during this maiden YSP webinar on both Zoom and Facebook Live.
+The event was moderated by Rev. Tegha King, President of International Association of Youth and Students for Peace Ghanal and co-moderated by Bisola Babalola, a university educationist; and journalists from Kwara State in Nigeria.

-The event was graced by great speakers from various backgrounds and knowledge fields, as well as a renowned child artist who wowed the audience with an amazing poem performance.
-With a gender balanced, international, intercultural and interracial panel of almost all age ranges, the presenters engaged the virtual audience with professional and life experiences Including:
+The event was graced by well-informed speakers from various backgrounds and fields of knowledge, as well as a renowned child artist who exhilarated the audience with an amazing poem performance.
+With a gender balanced, international, intercultural and interracial panel of almost all age ranges, the presenters engaged the virtual audience with professional and life experiences including:

 1.)
-Consular General of Antigua & Barbuda to Nigeria – Brigadier General, Ambassador Wallace W. Williams, as special guest of the event;
+Consular General of Antigua and Barbuda to Nigeria – Brigadier General, Ambassador Wallace W. Williams, as special guest of the event;

 2.)
 President and CEO of VODEC Africa; an NGO with headquarters in Ghana, Daniel Asomani;

 3.)
-President & CEO of Saunders Consultancy LLC – Prof. Alan Saunders from the US;
+President and CEO of Saunders Consultancy LLC – Prof. Alan Saunders from the US;

 4.)
 Founder and CEO of Water for Rural Africa – Dr. Donald Agumenu from Ghana;